 Cause of Kohler Disease of Patella

 The patella develops by endochondral ossification at primary and secondary ossification centers.
-Primary centers are in proximal region and are responsible for longitudinal bone growth whereas secondary centers contribute to spherical growth and are present distally.
+Primary centers are in the proximal region and are responsible for longitudinal bone growth whereas secondary centers contribute to the spherical growth and are present distally.

 Primary ossification occurs between 3 and 6 years old; secondary centers appear in early adolescence and close during early adulthood.
 That is why Sinding Larsen Johansson disease occurs in that age group.

 The patient generally presents with anterior knee pain which is worsened by activities.
 The proximal pole of the patella may or may not be tender.
 The range of motion of knee is usually normal.
 Patellar gliding is usually normal.
 Slight effusion may be present.

 Generally not required. revealed normal erythrocyte sedimentation rate, C-reactive protein, and complete blood count.

 X-rays of the knee may be entirely normal.
 Xray may show fragmentation and sclerosis of the primary ossification centres of the patella.

 MRI of the left knee demonstrated fragmentation of the primary patellar ossification center with enhancement seen on this T1-w sequence.